The man behind The Grueling Truth - Where Legends Speak

 But the sixth-seeded Hornets had other ideas.
-With Baron Davis, Jamal Mashburn and Eddie Robinson, they were determined to be a factor in the playoffs.
+Baron Davis, Jamal Mashburn, and Eddie Robinson were determined to be a factor in the playoffs.

-In a show of unity, all of the Hornets began sporting the same headbands that Davis and Robinson wore.
+All of the Hornets began sporting the same headbands that Davis and Robinson wore in a show of unity.